Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

 \subsection{Calculation of Zeeman splittings}

-In this section, we discuss the calculation of the Zeeman energy splitting in the case of a few simple atoms and compare the results with analogous calculations performed using the \texttt{VASP} code\cite{PhysRevLett.106.107202}.
-In Tables~(\ref{Tab:ZsplitH}) and (\ref{Tab:ZsplitAl}) we look at the energy splitting under an applied external magnetic field of the {\rm 1s} energy levels in \ce{H} and the {\rm 3s} levels of \ce{Al}.\\ The simulations are performed by applying an external magnetic field of magnitude in {\rm eV} given in the first column of the table along the z-axis.
-The simulation is performed in \texttt{INQ} using the non-collinear implementation, but the same results are obtained also using the standard collinear implementation.
+In this section, we discuss the calculation of the Zeeman energy splitting in the case of a few simple atoms and compare the results with analogous calculations performed using the \textsc{VASP} code\cite{PhysRevLett.106.107202}.
+We calculate the energy splitting under an applied external magnetic field of the \(\mathrm{1s}\) energy levels in \ce{H} (table~\ref{Tab:ZsplitH}) and the \(\mathrm{3s}\) levels of \ce{Al} (table \ref{Tab:ZsplitAl}).
+For each case, we apply an external magnetic field of different intensities.
+The simulation is performed in \textsc{INQ} using the non-collinear implementation, but the same results are obtained also using the standard collinear implementation (as expected for this simple case and in the presence of an external magnetic field).
 The results agree well with the two codes and are easy to understand from the expression of the Zeeman coupling.
-In this case, we will have the following expression for the Zeeman potential.
+In this particular case, following Eq.~(\ref{eq:zeeman_potential}) we have the Zeeman potential